A Bow Walk

 Return to and continue along Bromley High Street

-On the corner of St Leonard's Street is the former Seven Stars pub, a 19thc replacement of an older building.
+On the corner of St Leonard's Street is the former Seven Stars pub, an 1895 replacement of an older building.
 On the opposite corner is the memorial gateway to George How, Dean of Stepney (1840-93).
-The 19th century church of St Mary with St Leonard (built on the site of a priory) which stood on the site behind was demolished after war damage.
+The mid-19th century church of St Mary with St Leonard (built on the site of a priory) which stood on the site behind was demolished after war damage.
 A notice says it is an 'Adventurous Playground' whereas it looks to be an unappealing wasteground!

 Go along St Leonards Street

 There is a memorial on Old Palace School to 36 firemen killed in 1941 when the building, which was being used as a sub-station, received a direct hit.
-Further along is the Bromley by Bow Centre.
-New buildings and the former Congregational church provide community facilities including a health centre.
+Further along is the Bromley by Bow Centre, designed by Wyatt MacLaren.
+New buildings and the former Congregational church and hall provide community facilities including a health centre.
 There are also workshops for craftspeople and a cafe (open to the public).
 The 18th century arch, designed by William Kent, came from Northumberland House.

 Go through Bob's Park